← Back to Blog Autism & Feeding

 Why eating can be harder for children with autism

-Predictability is a source of safety for many children with autism.
-Food, by its nature, is variable — it looks slightly different each time, it tastes different depending on the batch, the brand or the season, it comes in different shapes and sizes.
+Need for sameness and routine Predictability is a source of safety for many children with autism.
+Food, by its nature, is variable — it looks slightly different each time, it tastes different depending on the batch or the brand, or the season.
+It comes in different shapes and sizes.
 Indeed, once a bite is taken out of a piece of food, it no longer “looks” the same as it’s whole.
 This variability can feel unsettling when your nervous system is seeking consistency.
 A child who will only eat one specific brand of bread, served in one specific way, is not being difficult — they are seeking the felt safety that comes from knowing exactly what to expect.

-Mealtimes involve more skills than we often realise.
+Executive function at mealtimes Mealtimes involve more skills than we often realise.
 A child has to decide what to eat first, manage cutlery, pace themselves, stay sitting at the table, and often respond to conversation at the same time.
-They may also need to cope with foods touching, changes to the meal, or being asked to try something new.
-All of this requires planning, organisation, and the ability to switch attention from one thing to another.
+For children who find executive function challenging, this can make mealtimes feel cognitively exhausting in ways that are easy to overlook.

 Why “just try it” does not work